giuliamartino/dpp-project/README.md

 	The program chooses the max_level and paa_value pair that has the best ncp, than it plots only tuples with that data.<br />

    <img src="IMG/plot_ExoTest.jpg" alt="Plot" width="300"/>

+## Explain Parameters <br />
+- k_value: value of k-anonymity <br />
+- p_value: value of p-anonymity, the pattern <br />
+- paa_value: quantity of letters that can be used to describe the pattern <br />
+- max_level: number of letters that can be used to describe the pattern <br />